What is SameSite Cookies and CSRF Protection?

 - Anti – CSRF token: For every link that is generated by a website, the site also appends an Anti- CSRF token in request parameter or request headers.
 This should be a strong cryptographic hash that an attacker must not be able to predict or tamper.
 The site also set this hash in its response cookie.
 Only if the parameter containing CSRF token matches with CSRF cookie, the request will be allowed to proceed.
 Otherwise, the request is failed.
 This CSRF cookie may be generated once per session or once per every request and must be invalidated immediately.
 The attacker who crafts and sends you the request would not have any idea what is the CSRF cookie for the current session/request.
 Thus, all state-changing actions with CSRF cookie protection will spoil CSRF attack attempts.

 For every cookie that is associated with any website, it is possible to set an attribute named SameSite.
 This is introduced to protect a website against CSRF attacks.
-Without using a separate cookie to protect a website against CSRF attack, the SameSite attribute can be set a session cookie of a website indicating whether or not the cookie that authorizes a user into a website should be sent only when the link is from the same website, third party website, etc., This attribute controls this cookie passing behavior.
+Without using a separate cookie to protect a website against CSRF attack, the SameSite attribute can be set as a session cookie of a website indicating whether or not the cookie that authorizes a user into a website should be sent only when the link is from the same website, third party website, etc., This attribute controls this cookie passing behavior.

 Solving CSRF issues with SameSite cookie

 Since it is a common problem for all websites and each website must maintain a mechanism to generate, pass and invalidate CSRF token, Chrome now introduces SameSite cookie which basically aims at CSRF protection.